TannerPerrien/meethue.co/_guides/bloom-vs-iris.md

 ---
-title: Bloom vs Iris - Splashing color on your wall
+title: Bloom vs Iris Comparison - Which one should you get?
 date: 2016-05-05
 order: 3
 excerpt: Consider the Bloom vs Iris.
-Which is better for you?
+Which one is better?
 These Philips Hue lights are confusingly similar.
 Both of these multi-color fixtures paint your walls with color.
 sitemap:
-  lastmod: 2016-05-26
+  lastmod: 2018-12-30
 ---

 {% assign products = site.products | where:"name", "Philips Hue Bloom" %}